mcellteam/mcell/libmcell/documentation/generated/constants.rst

 ============

 * | **IGNORE** = 0
-  | Do something sensible and continue silently
+  | Do something sensible and continue silently.

 * | **WARNING** = 1
-  | Do something sensible but emit a warning message
+  | Do something sensible but emit a warning message.

 * | **ERROR** = 2
-  | Treat the warning as an error and stop
+  | Treat the warning as an error and stop.

 VizMode